 "A lot of family there"

-The latest Ebola outbreak has had a major impact on the country's national football team, which for the first time since 1974 - then under the name Zaire - has made it to the World Cup finals and will face Portugal, Colombia and Uzbekistan.
+The latest Ebola outbreak has had a major impact on the country's national football team, which for the first time since 1974 - then under the name Zaire - has made it to a World Cup finals and will face Portugal, Colombia and Uzbekistan.

-"It's clear that there's a lot of writing about Ebola.
+"It's clear that there's a lot written about Ebola.
 It may not have spread as much as it sounds in the media.
 It's a shame that it's affected the team, but I think they've found a way to get stronger and I think it can work out well for them," says Sema.

 Congo's planned World Cup warm-up match against Chile in Spain was canceled due to Ebola fears.
 The national team had to move its training camp from its home country to Belgium to avoid a three-week quarantine before entering the United States.